107208579/mqtt2caldav/README.md

 ## Configuration
-Configuration file is located under `config/config.json`.
+The configuration file is located under `config/config.json` and holds some sample data.
 <br />
 <br />